ShanmukhaManoj11/CarND_Term1/P4_AdvancedLaneFinding/writeup.md

 ### Discussion

 Though the implementation works quite good on the project video, it fails to perfrom well on the challenge video.
-Here is the [link] (./test_videos_output/challenge_video.mp4) to my challenge video output.
+Here is the [link](./test_videos_output/challenge_video.mp4)  to my challenge video output.
 Probably playing with the pipeline thresholding color and gradients might improve the performance.
 Also currently I am just using one previous fit data, if a history of fits (may be 3 or 5 previous fits) could be included, this might omprove the perfromace by resutling in a more smoother lane detection.